Clubhouse (album)

 Clubhouse is an album by American jazz saxophonist Dexter Gordon.
 It was recorded in 1965, but not released until 1979 by Blue Note Records.

 Critical reception

 Robert Christgau of The Village Voice called Clubhouse "superb" and "mature late bebop".
-Allmusic's Scott Yanow gave the album three out of five stars and stated, "It is excellent music if not quite essential".
+AllMusic's Scott Yanow stated, "It is excellent music if not quite essential".

 Track listing

 All compositions by Dexter Gordon, except where noted.